-– Calm Down, Dear: a festival of feminism (autumn 2013, 14 and 15), the UK’s only festival of innovative feminist performance.
-Inaugural event featured Bridget Christie’s award-winning A Bic for Her and Louise Orwin’s Pretty Ugly, an electrifying documentary-theatre project developed at CPT and featured extensively in the global media throughout its run.
-Second CDD festival (Sept-Oct 2014) headlined by Sh!t Theatre’s hit Women’s Hour and Fuel Theatre’s ‘live performance garden’ event Phenomenal People
+– Calm Down, Dear: a festival of feminism (annually, 2013-19), the UK’s only festival of innovative feminist performance.
+The inaugural event featured Bridget Christie’s award-winning A Bic for Her and Louise Orwin’s Pretty Ugly.
+Subsequent festivals have been headlined by artists including Sh!t Theatre, Charlotte Josephine, Racheal Ofori, Fuel Theatre and more.

 – Our Glass House, Common Wealth Theatre’s Amnesty Award-winning site-specific event about domestic violence, given its London premiere in a co-production with CPT and Camden council

-– Licensed to Ill – our co-production, with Adam El Hagar and Simon Maeder, of the Beastie Boys-themed hiphop theatre event sold out over four weeks in December 2015.
+– Licensed to Ill – our co-production, with Adam El Hagar and Simon Maeder, of the smash-hit Beastie Boys-themed hiphop theatre event